WordPress staging site

 3. Create your BlogVault staging site

-Once the sync completes, you should see your backup appear in your site’s BlogVault dashboard.
-Then, you’ll get an option to the right that lets you create a new staging site based on that backup.
+Once the sync completes, you should see an option to the right that lets you create a new staging site based on the backup that was created.

-To create the staging site, just click the Add Staging button:
+To create the staging site, just click the Create Staging button:

 You can then choose which backup version of your site to use as the starting point for your staging site: